Rocko's Modern Life: Static Cling: Plot

 Meanwhile, Dupette is displeased with the CGI Fatheads special and hires Rachel to take over when Rocko returns with her.
 However, Ed doesn't accept Rachel's transition.
 He gets angry and rejects his new reality, forcing him to leave his job and leaving Conglom-O and all O-Town citizens in jeopardy.
-Rocko tries to fix the entire ordeal, which Ed shouts "Why don't you go back to the 90's where you belong?"
+Rocko tries to fix the entire ordeal, which Ed shouts "Why don't you go back to the '90s, where you belong?"
 Rocko departs feeling guilty for further ruining things, mainly Rachel and Ed's relationship.

 Bev insists Ed to move on from his transphobia, to which he clarifies his anger being directed around everything changing.
 After Rachel reflects on fond memories of her parents, and inspired by Rocko's validation of her work and identity, she begins working on a new special.
 Rocko finds Ed in his now demolished house and the two discuss their shared fear and resistance to change.
 The Winds of Change shows up to lecture them about how change is the key to happiness.
 Rocko then receives a phone call from Heffer and Filburt informing him that the Fatheads special is complete and about to premiere at Conglom-O. He drags Ed to the premiere and the two begin to watch, only to discover that Rachel has added a new character to the show: a baby Fathead.
 Everyone but Rocko loves the new character, leading the special to make billions of dollars, and Ed, seeing the influence of their family life in the special, reconciles with Rachel.

 Rocko angrily states his disapproval of the special, believing it to be too different from the original Fatheads, but Ed convinces him that change is a part of life and should be embraced, which Rocko then accepts.
 The rocket that launched Rocko's house suddenly crashes into the Conglom-O building, launching it and Dupette into space, and the money earned rains down on the crowd, saving the town.
-Filburt reunites with his wife and family and Rachel and her parents leave for a new life together in the ice cream van.
+Filburt reunites with his wife and family, and Rachel and her parents leave for a new life together in the ice cream van.